 Toledo Community Foundation$250,000

 In 2016 the Lovell Foundation established a donor-advised growth fund with an investment of $100,000 administered by the Toledo Community Foundation (TCF) to support mental health needs in Lucas County, Ohio, in honor of the legacy of founders David and Lura Lovell.
-In 2017, TCF awarded $97,700 from this fund to 5 community organizations.
-In 2018, the Lovell Foundation contributed $150,000 to their donor-advised fund.
+TCF awarded $97,700 from this fund to 5 community organizations in 2017.
+In 2018, the Lovell Foundation contributed $150,000 to their donor-advised fund, the first installment of a $450,000 grant payable over three years, which TCF awarded to 6 community organizations.

 Toledo Museum of Art$105,000